stoplightio/documentation/designer.md

 ## Proxy Settings

 The proxy settings are only applicable to the app version of StopLight.
 These settings affect the local instance of Prism Proxy that the app can optionally run on your computer.

+- __Port__: The port on your computer that the proxy will be run on.
+- __Startup Message__: When the proxy starts up, it will output this message to std out.
+- __API Discovery__: When toggled on, the proxy will use HTTP traffic flowing through it to generate endpoint definitions.
+- __Global Mocking__: When toggled on, the proxy will mock every request that passes through it, that matches a defined endpoint.
+It will mock back the example from the first defined response on the matched endpoint.
+- __Custom SSL__: If you are trying to process traffic to/from an api serving over HTTPS, and don't want to use the certificate included by default with Prism, you can input your own here.

+Read about the proxy bar [here](/docs/designer/#proxy).

 ## SL.variables